hazelcast/hazelcast-reference-manual/src/JCache-JCacheConfiguration.md

 </cache>
 ```

-- `key-type#class-name`: Fully qualified class name of the cache key type, defaults to `java.lang.Object`.
+- `key-type#class-name`: Fully qualified class name of the cache key type.
+Its default value is `java.lang.Object`.
-- `value-type#class-name`: Fully qualified class name of the cache value type, defaults to `java.lang.Object`.
+- `value-type#class-name`: Fully qualified class name of the cache value type.
+Its default value is `java.lang.Object`.
 - `statistics-enabled`: If set to true, statistics like cache hits and misses are collected.
 Its default value is false.
-- `management-enabled`: If set to true, JMX beans are enabled and collected statistics are provided - It doesn't automatically enables statistics collection, defaults to false.
+- `management-enabled`: If set to true, JMX beans are enabled and collected statistics are provided.
+It doesn't automatically enable statistics collection.
+Defaults to false.
-- `read-through`: If set to true, enables read-through behavior of the cache to an underlying configured `javax.cache.integration.CacheLoader` which is also known as lazy-loading, defaults to false.
+- `read-through`: If set to true, enables read-through behavior of the cache to an underlying configured `javax.cache.integration.CacheLoader` which is also known as lazy-loading.
+Its default value is false.
-- `write-through`: If set to true, enables write-through behavior of the cache to an underlying configured `javax.cache.integration.CacheWriter` which passes any changed value to the external backend resource, defaults to false.
+- `write-through`: If set to true, enables write-through behavior of the cache to an underlying configured `javax.cache.integration.CacheWriter` which passes any changed value to the external backend resource.
+Its default value is false.
 - `cache-loader-factory#class-name`: Fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.integration.CacheLoader` instance to the cache.
 - `cache-writer-factory#class-name`: Fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.integration.CacheWriter` instance to the cache.
 - `expiry-policy-factory#-class-name`: Fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.expiry.ExpiryPolicy` instance to the cache.
 - `cache-entry-listener`: A set of attributes and elements, explained below, to describe a `javax.cache.event.
 CacheEntryListener`.
   - `cache-entry-listener#old-value-required`: If set to true, previously assigned values for the affected keys will be sent to the `javax.cache.event.CacheEntryListener` implementation.
-Setting this attribute to true creates additional traffic, defaults to false.
+Setting this attribute to true creates additional traffic.
+Its default value is false.
-  - `cache-entry-listener#synchronous`: If set to true, the `javax.cache.event.CacheEntryListener` implementation will be called in a synchronous manner, defaults to false.
+  - `cache-entry-listener#synchronous`: If set to true, the `javax.cache.event.CacheEntryListener` implementation will be called in a synchronous manner.
+Its default value is false.
   - `cache-entry-listener/entry-listener-factory#class-name`: Fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.event.CacheEntryListener` instance.
   - `cache-entry-listener/entry-event-filter-factory#class-name`: Fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.event.
 CacheEntryEventFilter` instance.